bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 }
 ```

-Since you did not add a click event yet,
+There hasn't been any click event yet,
-the response contains only purchase data.
+so the response contains only purchase data.

 Now, send the following click event via the ingest service.
 !!!
 Note